Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

  ## Next Steps

-In this article, we explored the creation of an Intelligent App that leverages Azure AI for Vision to analyze images and extract data.
+In this article, we explored the creation of an Intelligent App that leverages Azure AI Vision to analyze images and extract data.
 We learned how to build a Python Web API to perform OCR on uploaded images and subsequently test this API locally.

 Head to the [next part](https://azure.github.io/Cloud-Native/30daysofIA/build-your-first-intelligent-app-with-azure-ai-and-aks-2), to deploy this API via Azure Kubernetes Service.